Merging constituent records

 If you find duplicate records in your database, you can merge them together into one record.
 When records are merged, all related activity (gifts, tasks, contact reports, notes, etc.) and category information is automatically carried over.

 NOTE: You can also have LGL look for duplicates from the Constituents > Duplicates page in your account.
 You can read more about that here.

 Merging constituent from search results

 A common case is that you run a search for constituents by name, and see that you have two identical records.
 In this case, you can take care of that right from the search results.
 For example, if we search for Ferris Bueller and get two records that are dupes, we can merge them in the following way:

-- Search shows two records where we only want one
+- Search results include two records, but we we only want one:

 - Click the Actions button for the record you want to keep, and then click Find duplicates:

 - Search for "Ferris Bueller" (the search text field might auto-populate for you as you type the name), and then click Compare to compare and do the merge.

 - Review and merge the second record into the primary one (by clicking the Merge button at the bottom of the page).
 During this process you can make adjustments to both records, including checking or unchecking certain pieces of information in the secondary record to determine what comes over.